The-Coder-Abhi/fga-verse-broadcasting/README.md

 An automated system designed for broadcasting text and lyrics seamlessly to a web interface in real time.
 This project serves as a dynamic display solution, ideal for live environments where instantly synced, high-visibility text rendering is essential.

 ## 📸 Screenshots
-> **Note:** Use a side-by-side layout or a horizontal table to showcase the presenter dashboard alongside the live web broadcast interface.

 <table>
   <tr>